BillMux/game-of-life-ruby/README.md

 -WORK IN PROGRESS-

-My recreation of John Horton Conway's Game of Life in Ruby
+My recreation of John Horton Conway's Game of Life in Ruby.

 ## Rules: